fablabbrighton/digital-fabrication-module/docs/_colophon/jekyll-customisation.md

 ## CSS

 I should try SASS, which is what Jekyll uses, but at the moment, I'm just overriding the default CSS for theme I'm using (minima) with CSS declarations in `_includes/head.html`

+## Modifying Theme Templates

+CSS aside, I'm pretty much just using the default [minima theme](https://github.com/jekyll/minima).
+In order to add CSS to the header, or change the footer, I copy the relevant [includes](https://github.com/jekyll/minima/tree/master/_includes) to an `_includes` folder in my Jekyll site root (`/docs/`) and make the changes there.

 ## A few notes on Markdown (and Jekyll)